coffeebank/coffee-cogs/cog-install.md

 - Add your bot's token to `dpy_token`
 - Add your bot's User ID to `dpy_user_id`

-The bot prefix is @ping or Slash command.

 ### Step 3: Run the Bot

 Setup a [venv](https://docs.python.org/3/library/venv.html) using Python >=3.9 and install requirements